Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Inside Skarðskirkja church at Skarðsströnd

-Englishmen killed Björn in 1467 at Rif on the Snæfellsnes peninsula and Ólöf-the-Rich is quoted to have said: "Eigi skal gráta Björn bónda, heldur safna liði og leita hefnda..." - meaning "Shed no tears for farmer Björn, but gather men to avenge him...".
-I think almost every Icelander of age knows this quote.
+Englishmen killed Björn in 1467 at Rif on the Snæfellsnes peninsula, and Ólöf-the-Rich is quoted to have said: "Eigi skal gráta Björn bónda, heldur safna liði og leita hefnda..." - meaning "Shed no tears for farmer Björn, but gather men to avenge him...".
+I think almost every Icelander of a certain age knows this quote.

-Ólöf revenged her husband and had her men kill some of the Englishmen and imprison 50 of them.
-She kept the men imprisoned and used them as slaves.
+Ólöf avenged her husband and had her men kill some of the Englishmen and imprison 50 of them.
+She kept the men detained and enslaved them.

 Skarðskirkja church West-Iceland inside photos